 He graduated with highest honors from

-Del is the first American drummer to have obtained a Performance Master's from Berklee College of Music.
+Del is the first American drummer to have earned a Performance Master's from Berklee College of Music.

-Although based in Harlem, New York, Del grew up in Oklahoma, Virginia, California, Texas, Kansas, and Missouri.
+Although based in Harlem, New York, Del has lived in Oklahoma, Virginia, Texas, Washington DC, California, Kansas, Missouri, and Valencia Spain.